hughbien/notebook/ucsc_ext_bioinformatics_tools.md

 _To answer this, come up with some sequences that had the same distribution of nucleotides but was not random._

-You could search the existing sequence database.
+You can start looking at di-nucleotide patterns or tri-nucleotide patterns.
+It could still be 1/4 but be `AAAACCCCTTTTGGGG`.

 ## How often would you find the cut site for HindIII in a random sequence?